mil/School/Spring-2013/PSYC-4114/Exam-2/Chapter-4.md

         - Ex.
 If clock breaks, suddently owner notices clock isn't chiming
     * **Habituation/Dishabituation Paradigm**
         - Allows psychologists to nonverbally test stimulus detection abilities of infances & animals
-        - Measure subject's BLANK to see if change occurs when pattern/sound is changed
+        - Measure subject's arousal level to see if change occurs when pattern/sound is changed
             * If animal/infant dishabituates to change, they can detect the change
             * If animal/infant does not dishabituate to change in stimuli, they didn't detect change
 - **Functions of Conscious Attention**